Emotional Intelligence as a Predictor of Work-Family Conflict Among School Teachers in North Central Province in Sri Lanka

 The IUP Journal of Organizational Behavior, Vol. XIII, No. 3, July 2014, pp. 53-68

 Posted: 9 May 2015

-Quality teachers are the valuable assets of any country in the process of developing human capital for a knowledge-based economy.
-The level of Emotional Intelligence and balancing work and family responsibilities are much more important especially for teachers in improving their quality.
-Based on the Sri Lankan research literature, there was no investigation which had focused the impact of Emotional Intelligence on Work - Family Conflict among school teachers in North Central province in Sri Lanka.
-This study investigated the impact of Emotional Intelligence on Work - Family Conflict among the school teachers in North Central province in Sri Lanka.
-A total of 325 school teachers were selected from Anuradhapura and Polonnaruwa districts using the convenience sampling technique.
-The structured questionnaires were used to measure the Emotional Intelligence and Work - Family Conflict.
-Data collected were analysed using correlation coefficient and regression analysis.
-The results showed that the level of Emotional Intelligence had a significant negative relationship with Work-Family Conflict.
-It was also indicated significant negative effects for Emotional Intelligence on work to family conflict and family to work conflict.
-It is concluded that the possession of high Emotional Intelligence is more important when balancing work family responsibilities.
+Quality teachers are valuable assets of any country in the process of developing human capital for a knowledge-based economy.
+The level of emotional intelligence and balancing of work and family responsibilities are much more important especially for teachers in improving their quality.
+A perusal of the Sri Lankan research literature showed that there was no investigation that focused on the impact of emotional intelligence on work-family conflict among school teachers in North Central Province in Sri Lanka.
+This paper investigated the impact of emotional intelligence on workfamily conflict among the school teachers in North Central Province in Sri Lanka.
+A sample of 325 school teachers were selected from Anuradhapura and Polonnaruwa districts using the convenience sampling technique.
+A structured questionnaire was used to measure emotional intelligence and work-family conflict.
+The data collected were analyzed using correlation coefficient and regression analysis.
+The results showed that the level of emotional intelligence had a significant negative relationship with work-family conflict.
+The teachers who have high emotional intelligence show less work-to-family conflict and family-to-work conflict.
+It is concluded that the possession of high emotional intelligence is more important when balancing workfamily responsibilities.